OnlyInAmerica/smack-example/README.md

 ## SECRETS.java

 This file contains XMPP account data that is kept out of source control.
-To run this application you must first create a SECRETS.java file that includes your XMPP credentials.
+To run the XMPP server portion of this application you must first create a SECRETS.java file that includes your XMPP credentials.
+This is not required for XEP-0174 testing.

 From the project root directory, create SECRETS.java: